-This part focuses on ‘Landscapes of Place’ as a multi-layered experience of place where ‘subjective’ and ‘objective’ elements interact.
+Assignment 2 ‘Edit and Amend’ focuses on ‘Landscapes of Place’ as a multi-layered experience of place where ‘subjective’ and ‘objective’ elements interact.
 I am particularly interested in the idea of ‘edgelands’ – places where rural and urban meet and populations mix and also fragility of coastlines and abstraction.

-In my re-working and also new work, I start to bring together my visual communications work with conceptual and technical insights from an OCA leisure course on Landscape Photography.
+In my re-working and also new work, I start to bring my visual communications work together with conceptual and technical insights from an OCA leisure course on Landscape Photography.
 My work on that course questioned ‘picturesque’ approaches to landscape photography, raising questions about politics and identities of place and how these are communicated through photographic choices about:

 - what to photograph: types of terrain, what is and what is out, who is in and who is out